 Despite organizers’ concerns about the barriers enforced by social distancing, the quarantine and mutual aid efforts usefully refocused political attention on the home and its immediate environs.
 The new circumstances produced new energies.
 “I feel optimistic about people coming in,” said Rob Wohl of the Washington, D.C. tenant organizing group Stomp Out Slumlords.
 “I have seen with my own eyes people with very little organizing experience who were laid off during the pandemic and decided that they want to do something.
 They start calling up their neighbors and it just starts to happen.”

 Despite all of this activity, by May, the anticipated tsunami of rent nonpayment had not materialized, largely because of a combination of tenant resourcefulness and a hastily assembled government strategy aimed entirely at kicking the can down the road.
 Tenants scraped together rent using credit cards, stimulus checks, loans, and savings.
 Though almost 20 percent of tenants failed to make rent on May 1, that figure was little different from the spring before, lending credence to longtime organizers’ insistence that the pandemic was a crisis on top of a crisis.
 By early July, rent nonpayments rose to 36 percent nationwide.
 Personal resources were by this point running low, with no end in sight to either the U.S. pandemic or the economic crisis.
-At the time of writing, the housing justice coalition We Strike Together estimates that 790,225 households are on rent strike, but this does not seem to have aggregated into a movement.
+This summer, the housing justice coalition We Strike Together estimated that 790,225 households were on rent strike, but this does not seem to have aggregated into a movement.

 A coherent government strategy for supporting renters and mortgage holders has yet to emerge.
 The proposed Emergency Housing Protections and Relief Act would extend a national eviction moratorium until March 27, 2021, expand its terms to cover all renters, and provide at least $100 billion in relief funds.
 It passed the House at the end of June but is not expected to clear the Senate.
 As with so many aspects of the U.S. pandemic response, much is being left to individual states to figure out.
 State-level eviction protections have been patchy and confusing.
 Arkansas, Ohio, and South Dakota, for example, never had moratoriums at all.
 Moratoriums in states including Nebraska, Wisconsin, and North Carolina have expired.
 Protections in D.C., Vermont, and New York remain in place, some intended to last the duration of the pandemic, but none covering all tenants without exception.
 A recent analysis by financial advisory company Stout, although at the dire end of current predictions, reflects the impact of these differences: an estimated 22 percent of Vermont tenant households are vulnerable to eviction in contrast to almost 60 percent in Texas and West Virginia.